wfnuser/CometDB/README.md

 ## How to use
 We need to setup the FDB environment first.
 You can find details in [FoundationDB official website](https://apple.github.io/foundationdb/getting-started-linux.html).

-Then the use is really simple.
+The usage is really simple.
-The basic API usages are as following:
+Here is an example:
 ```erlang

 P = comet:start().